aiven/devportal/docs/platform/reference/eol-for-major-versions.rst

 End of life for major versions of Aiven services and tools
 ==========================================================

-End of life (EOL) refers to the deadline after which affected Aiven services and tools are retired and no longer supported or maintained.
+End of life (EOL) is the date after which Aiven services and tools are no longer supported or maintained.

 Aiven services
 --------------

-Since August 2020, Aiven aims to follow the EOL schedule set by the original authors and maintainers of the open source software, aka upstream projects.
+Aiven aims to follow the EOL schedule set by the original authors and maintainers of the open source software (the upstream projects).
 Once the upstream project retires a specific version, they do not receive security updates and critical bug fixes anymore by the maintainers.

-Continued use of outdated services means that they no longer offer our customers the level of protection their business needs.
-Therefore, by following the upstream project's EOL schedule, we ensure that Aiven services are always running on supported versions of the open source software.
+Outdated services don't offer the level of protection our customers need, so Aiven follows the upstream project's EOL schedule to ensure that Aiven services are always running on supported versions.

 Version numbering
 '''''''''''''''''

 Aiven services inherit the upstream project's software versioning scheme.
-Depending on the service, a major version can be either a single digit (e.g. PostgreSQL® 14) or ``major.minor`` (e.g. Kafka® 3.2).
-The exact version of the service is visible in `Aiven Console <https://console.aiven.io/>`_ once the service is up and running.
+Depending on the service, a major version can be either a single digit (for example, PostgreSQL® 14) or in the format ``major.minor`` (for example, Kafka® 3.2).
+The exact version of the service is visible in the `Aiven Console <https://console.aiven.io/>`_ when the service is running.

 Aiven for Elasticsearch®
 ''''''''''''''''''''''''